theotchlx/A-SABR/exercises/2-contact-segmentation/README.md

    delay 60 7260 12
 ```

-*Note: A-SABR currently requires node IDs to be within the range [0, node_count].
+*Note: A-SABR currently requires node IDs to be within the range [0, node_count - 1].
 This constraint might be lifted in future versions.*